-At present, there is a lack of a comprehensive centralized database on the distribution of fire service infrastructure, and the stock of existing firefighting vehicles, manpower and specialized equipments, their types, and their quantities.
+At present, there is a lack of a comprehensive centralized database on the distribution of fire service infrastructure, and the stock of existing fire fighting vehicles, manpower and specialized equipment, their types, and their quantities.
 Most of the information is either disaggregated or not updated.
-This information is required for undertaking the gap analysis, future planning, and improvement of Institutional Capacity, Financial Planning, and creating a roadmap for the next 10 years for Revamping the Fire Services in the country.
-To have first-hand information on the distribution of the fire service stations across the country, trained human resources, infrastructure availability and their status, RMSI project team has carried out surveys of Fire Stations and collected data from Headquarters of all the states under the jurisdiction of DG, NDRF & CD (Fire) in the country.
+This information is required for undertaking the gap analysis, future planning, and improvement of institutional capacity, financial planning, and creating a roadmap for the next 10 years for revamping the fire services in the country.
+To have first-hand information on the distribution of the fire service stations across the country, trained human resources, infrastructure availability and their status, RMSI project team has carried out surveys of Fire Stations and collected data from Headquarters of all the States under the jurisdiction of DG, NDRF & CD (Fire) in the country.
 In addition to the survey of Fire Stations, the team has also collected the location (latitude, longitude) of Fire Stations using GPS.
 The geographical coordinate information is used for plotting all the Fire Station locations on the map to perform GIS based spatial analysis.
 This is required for the analysis of distribution of Fire Stations and gap analysis on fire-infrastructure, based on risk-category, response time, and population.